Don Bradman hit 212 at the Adelaide Oval, following up his innings of 270 in the previous Test at Melbourne © Getty Images

 Play resumed after Sunday’s rest on February 3, 1937.
 Bradman was not in his normal murderous mood of vanquishing bowlers.
 Captaincy seemed to have tweaked his methods marginally, cutting out some of the flourish.
 However, as a result, he looked more secure and impregnable than ever.
 And if Don Bradman looked more secure than usual, it was bad news.

 Bill Brown departed at 88, but it was followed by one and a half hours of delightful association.
 Bradman and Stan McCabe put on 109 runs that sparkled under the Australian sun.
 Keith Rigg, coming in next, scored just seven, but by then Bradman’s authority had already more than established itself and the stand amounted to 40.
 When Rigg was gone, Ross Gregory proved to be an excellent ally.

-Gregory was run out on the next morning for 50, but Bradman carried on to score his second consecutive double hundred.
+Gregory was run out on the next morning for 50, but Bradman carried on to score his second consecutive double-hundred.
 It was more due to fatigue that he finally surrendered his wicket, offering a return catch to his age-old rival Hammond to be finally out for 212.
-The Gloucestershire great then polished off the tail, picking up five wickets in an innings for just the second time in his Test career.
+The Gloucestershire great then polished off the tail, picking up 5 wickets in an innings for just the second time in his Test career.

 However, the target of 392 proved too much for England.
-Fleetwood-Smith routed them in the second innings with six for 110.
-The teams moved to Melbourne for the final Test with the series in balance.
+Fleetwood-Smith routed them in the second innings with 6 for 110.
+The teams moved to MCG for the final Test with the series in balance.

 (Arunabha Sengupta is a cricket historian and Chief Cricket Writer at CricketCountry.
 He writes about the history and the romance of the game, punctuated often by opinions about modern day cricket, while his post-graduate degree in statistics peeps through in occasional analytical pieces.
 The author of three novels, he can be followed on Twitter at http://twitter.com/senantix)